nathan-synfo/n8n-nodes-billingboothone/README.md

 ### Setting up credentials

 1. In n8n, go to **Credentials > New**
-2. Search for "Billing Booth One"
+2. Search for "Billing Booth One API"
 3. Enter your credentials:
    - **Email**: Your Billing Booth One account email
    - **Password**: Your account password